Family Romance, LLC: Production

 The film casts non-professional actors speaking Japanese.
 It was shot in the spring and summer of 2018 in Tokyo and Aomori Prefecture, Japan.
 The production wrapped in August that year.
 Herzog shot about 300 to 350 minutes of footage in total.
 The film features music by Ernst Reijseger.

 Release

 The film had its world premiere in the Special Screenings section at the 2019 Cannes Film Festival on May 18, 2019.
 It also screened at the 46th Telluride Film Festival and the 24th Busan International Film Festival.

-In June 2020, Mubi acquired video-on-demand and television rights to the film in North America, Germany, Hispanic America, Turkey, Australia, New Zealand, and Japan.
+In June 2020, Mubi acquired video-on-demand and television rights to the film in North America, Germany, Latin America (except Brazil), Turkey, Australia, New Zealand, and Japan.
 The film was screened for free on the streaming service for 24 hours on July 3, 2020.